BoardMeet our leadership

 Beth Good, PhD, APHN-BC, CNS, RN

-Beth Good is a nurse and health program administrator currently in transition from Columbia, Pennsylvania and is serving on the MHF Board in 2013 and has served as Secretary-Treasurer.
+Beth Good is a nurse and health program administrator currently in transition from Columbia, Pennsylvania.
+She joined the MHF Board in 2013 and has served as Secretary-Treasurer.
 She was elected President in 2015.
 She currently works as Health Coordinator for Mennonite Central Committee in the area of Public Health including awareness of HIV/AIDS, Sexual and Gender-based Violence, and community health.
 She and her husband, Clair Good, lived and worked in DR Congo from 1984-1985 and Kenya from 1989 to 2001 doing church planting and community development.
 They currently serve as co-pastors with Vision Columbia where she also established a primary care clinic in the church building to serve uninsured, low income patients.
 In December 2014, Beth successfully defended her PhD dissertation with a study on conflict-related sexual and gender based violence.
 Starting in October 2016, Beth and Clair will be moving to eastern DR Congo where Beth will continue as Health Coordinator for MCC.
 She and Clair have 4 daughters, 3 sons-in-law, and 4 grandchildren.